Does knowing letter names help children learn to read more easily? Some people think so, but others disagree. Read our assessment of the arguments.

 And children can read thousands of words once they’ve also learned the sounds represented by some common letter combinations, such as ‘ch’ in chimp and ‘ou’ in cloud.

-So, if you want your child to pick up reading quickly, the most important thing they need to know is that letters represent the spoken sounds in words.
 This is the key idea that underpins phonics, the most effective method of reading instruction.

 Both of our daughters were reading children’s books quite fluently (and spelling simple words accurately) before we even mentioned letter names to them.

-Project Follow Through in the U.S. also provided one of the clearest indications that it isn’t necessary for beginning readers to learn letter names.
+Project Follow Through in the U.S. provided one of the clearest indications that it isn’t necessary for beginning readers to learn letter names.
 This was the most extensive educational experiment ever conducted with over 200,000 children in 178 communities included in the study.1

 22 different models of instruction were compared and Professor Siegfried Engelmann’s method of direct phonics instruction (known as DISTAR) was by far the most effective programme for teaching reading.
 In his book, Teach Your Child to Read, Englemann stated: